kubeflow/website/README.md

 The theme files are in the
 [`themes/docsy` directory](https://github.com/kubeflow/website/tree/master/themes/docsy).
-**Do not change these files** as they are overwritten each time we update to a later version of the theme, and your changes will be lost.
+**Do not change these files**, because they are overwritten each time we update the website to a  later version of the theme, and your changes will be lost.

 ## Styling your content